openresty/lua-resty-core/README.markdown

 Status
 ======

-This library is production ready and under active development.
+This library is production ready.

 Synopsis
 ========